Peak into the library by watching this video!

 The Conference Resource Library is happy to offer carefully-chosen, high-quality materials.
 Our churches are theologically and geographically diverse.
 Not every video will be a perfect match for your group.
 Please preview each video before use and decide for yourself whether it is suitable for your setting.

-- Videos are available to any member of a Western District or South Central Conference church.
+- Videos are available to any member of a Western District Conference church.

 - Videos may be reserved up to four months in advance of showing date.